 Ban solar geoengineering

-In January, 16 scholars published an open letter to governments around the world, asking them to ban solar geoengineering at planetary scale.
-I too have signed the appeal, and will elaborate the reasons here.
+In January, 13 scholars published an open letter to governments around the world, asking them to ban solar geoengineering at planetary scale.
+I endorse the appeal for the following reasons:

 Global solar geoengineering aims at reducing incoming sunlight on Earth in order to mitigate global warming.
 The most prominent proposal is to inject the stratosphere with aerosols.
 Put simply, we would dim the sun a bit.
 Proponents say this is necessary because greenhouse gas emissions are not being reduced fast enough.

 It would be wrong, however, to try to get a grip on the climate crisis by using a technology that incurs even bigger technological, political and ethical risks.
 We simply do not know the efficacy, the impacts and risks of solar geoengineering technologies applied at planetary scale.
 Nobody can tell what they would mean for regional weather, for sunshine, wind and precipitation.
-Equally unpredictable are the consequences for food and water supply (see Sundus Saleemi on our D+C/E+Z platform).
+Equally unpredictable are the consequences for food and water supply (see Sundus Saleemi on www.dandc.eu).
 It is indeed extremely difficult to assess whether these technologies will deliver the desired results and what the undesired side effects might be.
-Even related experiments are risky.
+Even related experiments are risky .

 Moreover, relying on untested technologies could suggest that we still have plenty of time to transition away from fossil fuels.
 We do not.
-We must decarbonise economies and make them environmentally sustainable fast (see contribution by Hans Dembowski on our D+C/E+Z platform).
+We must decarbonise economies and make them environmentally sustainable fast (see Hans Dembowski on www.dandc.eu).

 Given that so much remains unknown, decisions are needed at a global level concerning places, methods, intensity (aspired degree of cooling) and duration of global solar geoengineering interventions.
 Decisions regarding liability for potential damages and losses are equally required.
 All countries and all communities who might be affected would have to be involved in international deliberations.